 - Interviewers do not expect to hear a flawless sales pitch… If they hire you, they will train you to do it better.

-- All they expect from you is to lead a conversation with “the client”, to not be afraid of the task, to communicate, and simply to show that you have the right personality and guts.
+- All they expect from you is to lead a conversation with “the client”, to not be afraid of the task, to communicate, and simply to show that you have the right personality, and some guts.

 Some job candidates say that they won’t do the role play, because they need to study the product features and bank policies, before they can try to sell anything to anyone.
 They think that they are smart, but in fact they just lost their interview–candidates who refuse to do the role play are never hired.